Zeioth/compiler.nvim/README.md

   * A way to transpile: toggleterm + tmux.
   * A way run the project: Just keep the website opened in your browser.
 * **How can I auto `:cd` my projects?** Use [this fork](https://github.com/Zeioth/project.nvim) of the plugin `project.nvim`.

+### How to compile videogames
+The workflow of game development is essencially very different from just compiling and running a program.
+The usual way of working is by loading editing and running scenes.

+#### Godot engine
+To `Build and run godot scene`, use the command `godot /my/scene.tscn` on the terminal to run a scene of your project.
+This works really well, it's fast and simple.

+#### Unity
+The recommended way is to have 2 monitors, one with nvim and your code, and another one with your unity scenes to run the game.
+Unity offer [some terminal commands](https://docs.unity3d.com/560/Documentation/Manual/CommandLineArguments.html), but working with them is quite a painful experience.

 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.